Vitamin D is extremely important for good health.

-However, there isn't universal agreement on the optimal range for these levels.
+However, there isn't agreement on an optimal range for adequate levels.

-Despite the fact that more people are now taking vitamin D supplements, it's rare to find someone with very high blood levels of this vitamin.
+While an increasing number of people are supplementing with vitamin D, it's rare to find someone with very high blood levels of this vitamin.

 One recent study looked at data from more than 20,000 people over a 10-year period.
 It found that only 37 people had levels above 100 ng/ml (250 nmol/l).
 Only one person had true toxicity, at 364 ng/ml (899 nmol/l) (

 In one case study, a woman had a level of 476 ng/ml (1,171 nmol/l) after taking a supplement that gave her 186,900 IU of vitamin D3 per day for two months (9).

 This was a whopping 47 times the generally recommended safe upper limit of 4,000 IU per day.

 The woman was admitted to the hospital after she experienced fatigue, forgetfulness, nausea, vomiting, slurred speech, and other symptoms (9).

 Although only extremely large doses can cause toxicity so rapidly, even strong supporters of these supplements recommend an upper limit of 10,000 IU per day (

 Summary Vitamin D levels greater than 100 ng/ml (250 nmol/l) are considered potentially harmful.
 Toxicity symptoms have been reported at extremely high blood levels resulting from megadoses.